How to Sell a House By Owner in Tennessee

 Compare your home’s features against the nearby comps you collected.
 Hopefully, the houses you studied give an indication of an appropriate price range for your home.
 From there, you can make dollar adjustments based on characteristics that add value (patios, curb appeal, an extra bedroom) versus detracting from it (a busy street, deferred maintenance, less square footage).

-In Tennessee, buyers prefer homes with recent updates, Carter says.
+Carter says that in Tennessee, buyers prefer homes with recent updates.
 For instance, buyers don’t want to deal with repairs, such as having to replace “a deck that is not safe to walk on” or “windows that are the original, single-pane glass.”
 Buyers prefer modern double-pane windows that protect against the hot summers and cold winters the Volunteer State experiences.

 3. Photograph your home